vitorgalvao/tape/README.md

   tape help               Show this help
 ```

 If you intend to run Tape on-demand, run `tape backup` on occasion and you’re good to go.
-But if you want to set it and forget it, run `tape launched on` and it will automatically run backups for you everyday.
+If you want to set it and forget it, run `tape launched on` and it will automatically run backups for you everyday.
 Give them a look once in a blue moon to ensure everything is going smoothly.

 ## Supported software